-• Is it possible to do pre-imaging for astrometric and photometric purposes with the AG technical CCD?
+- Is it possible to do pre-imaging for astrometric and photometric purposes with the AG technical CCD?
 Not yet, even if It was successfully used during VM runs for preparing the OBs for blind offsets or to investigate better the field.
 However, the imaging mode is not yet characterized and thus not yet offered to the community.
-In addition, the AG detector suffers from pick-up noise.
+In addition, the AG detector suffered from pick-up noise.
 About the WCS it is good but an offset of about 1" in DEC is still present.
-We will improve the WCS in P88.

-- Is it possible to do the nodding in 1 arm only, the NIR one for instance?
+A light imaging mode will be offered in P93. - Is it possible to do the nodding in 1 arm only, the NIR one for instance?
 No, it is not possible due to the current technological limitations. - Can we skip the AFC?